seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Have just our theme of woe; but for the miracle,
 I mean our preservation, few in millions
 Can speak like us: then wisely, good sir, weigh
-Our sorrow with our comfort. …
+Our sorrow with our comfort. ...

 **ALONSO**
-… Prithee, peace.
+...
+Prithee, peace.

 **SEBASTIAN**
 He receives comfort like cold porridge.

 **ANTONIO**
-The visitor will not give him o ‘er so.
+The visitor will not give him o 'er so.

 **SEBASTIAN**
 Look he's winding up the watch of his wit;
-by and by it will strike. …
+by and by it will strike. ...

 **GONZALO**
-… Sir, - …
+...
+Sir, - ...

 **SEBASTIAN**
-… One: tell.
+...
+One: tell.

 **GONZALO**
-When every grief is entertain'd that’s offer’d,
+When every grief is entertain'd that's offer'd,
-Comes to the entertainer- …
+Comes to the entertainer- ...

 **SEBASTIAN**
-… A dollar.
+...
+A dollar.

 **GONZALO**
 Dolour comes to him, indeed: you